SilentGlasses/warp_themes/README.md

 - Select the newly installed theme to enable it
 - Enjoy your new theme

-## My Setup
+## My Personal Setup

-For my specific setup I use the following:
+I use the following on both my mac and Linux machines:

 - Zsh
 - Oh My Zsh